TatianaRyzhova/movies-explorer-frontend/README.md

 ## Project description:

-Movie-explorer is an application which allows users to search movies.
+Movie-explorer is an application that allows users to search for movies.
 They can filter movies by movie duration.
 Users can add movies to favorites and remove them from there.
 To be able to use the website new users should be registered and authorized.
-Also, users have opportunity to modify their data: update their name and email.
+Also, users have the opportunity to modify their data: update their name and email.

 :iphone: The app is adapted to tablets and mobiles.